-American architect Frank Gehry, a friend of both Daniel Barenboim and Pierre Boulez, incorporated Barenboim’s impulses into his design with an expertise and brilliance that the artists share.
-The initial sketch of ovals Gehry presented to Daniel Barenboim left on him an unequaled impression.
-Barenboim encouraged the architect to pursue his initial creative spark to create a non-traditional concert hall.
-Though at first skeptical, Gehry conceived his exceptional design, in the end realizing that “Artists sometimes recognize other artists in ways that we don’t really understand.”
+The conception and construction of the Pierre Boulez Saal was inspired not only by the artistic and humanitarian ideals behind it, but also by a strong sense of companionship and common purpose.
+Frank Gehry incorporated Daniel Barenboim’s impulses into his design with an expertise and openness that the artists share.
+The initial, almost intuitive sketch of ovals Gehry presented to Barenboim left a strong impression on the musician, and he encouraged the architect to pursue his original idea to create a completely non-traditional concert hall.
+Though at first skeptical, Gehry succeeded brilliantly in implementing his exceptional design, eventually realizing that, “Sometimes artists recognize something in other artists in ways that we don’t really understand.”